 2/3 cup flour (I used 1/3 cup whole wheat and 1/3 cup wholegrain spelt flour)

-2 tablespoons ground flaxseed (or buckwheat, wholegrain wheat, or wholegrain spelt flour)
+2 tablespoons ground flaxseed (or buckwheat, wholegrain wheat, or wholegrain spelt flour)pinch of freshly ground sea salt

 oil for coating pan to cook crepes (I used extra virgin olive oil)